EyalAr/event-delegation-tutorial/README.md

 # Events Delegation Interactive Repo

-## Step 3 - Manually Adding DOM Elements
+## Step 4 - Manually Adding DOM Elements and Adding Events

-Let's write a function to manually add a new `"Hello"` DIV element:
+We modify the `addHelloDiv` function to also add a click event to the new DOM element:

 ```Javascript
 function addHelloDiv(){